sindresorhus/camelcase-keys/readme.md

 Type: `string[]`\
 Default: `[]`

 Exclude children at the given object keys from being camel-cased.
+This will match any object key with the given names at any nesting level.

 ```js
 camelcaseKeys({